|

 Best Classical Tunes a virtual piano

-is used in the "Tune Lookup" page.
+is used in the "Theme Lookup" page.
 When the user clicks

 with the mouse on a note, such as middle-C, the note sounds, and its name is